 Coasters, hot pads, and scrubbies are my go-to projects for cotton yarn, and I did in fact transform some of this into the Little Dots Coaster.
 (You can get the free crochet pattern over on CrochetN’Crafts, where I’m guest posting today.)

 I was immediately drawn to the colors, but, once I had a taste for Shiny Happy Cotton, I knew I wanted to wear it.
-Now, we have entered the dog days of summer in New York City, and you would think that infinity scarves are the furthest thing from my mind.
+Now, we have entered the dog days of summer in New York City, and you would think that designing an infinity scarf to crochet is the furthest thing from my mind.
 But then, there’s the problem of air conditioning.
 Whenever I head out on the subway or spend the day working in an office, I’m actually quite chilly.
 The Little Dots, Big Dots Infinity Scarf is the perfect neck warmer for the summer because it’s made with a soft and breathable cotton.
 I know I’ll be able to wear it through the fall and during the spring (and even on the not-too-cold days of winter), too.

 I made the scarf a companion piece to the Little Dots Coaster, starting with the same Motif Center.
 And, because I didn’t want to waste a single bit of this yarn, I also used it for the Layered Button Cuff pattern.

-If you’d like to try out some Shiny Happy Cotton for yourself, you can buy it directly from Wool and the Gang here (and support Underground Crafter at the same time).
+If you’d like to try out some Shiny Happy Cotton for yourself, you can buy it here.

 Add the Little Dots, Big Dots Infinity Scarf to your Ravelry favorites or queue.